DannyJacoby/CST426_P2_F21/README.md

 ### Scott Coonis, Roles: Basic Game Mechanic Designer

 ## Game Description:
 We are building a FPS/Third Person survivial game based on the Hunger Games concept.
 It will have procederally generated levels, alongside multiplayer.

-## Simulation Description:
-Can you work and memorize weapon locations under pressure?

-## Currency Used:
-You will be bartering with your life!
-Don't die, kill your friends!

-## Problem/Question:
-How many lives will be lost because you aren't "gud" yet, and how do you get "gud"?

-## What Command Pattern:
-We will be using the Flyweight pattern and a form of the Command pattern!
+The levels are generated with a simplex noise, with borders around the map in a foggy atmosphere.
+The character is a white egg ... person ... thing that shoots a gun.
+You can set the amount of lives each player gets, and only one will stand alive.

 ## TO DO Next:
 Oct.
 22nd: General layout and design of game implemented